iHansy/Adventure-Hub/README.md

 ## Usage

-1. Starting on the home page, click 'Start Feedback'.
+1. Starting on the home page, you can either continue as a guest, create an account, or login with an existing username and password.
-2. Continue with the questions and hit next when filled in.
-3. Feel free to add a comment, but this is optional.
+2. Once logged in you'll go to the Bucket List Dashboard page.
+Here you can create a future or completed adventure.
+   You can also edit adventures or mark a future adventure as complete, which will mark it as a completed adventure.
+3. If you click the hamburger menu in the top left corner you have an option of going to the User Activity page or the Park Search page.
-4. On the review page you can go back and edit your responses or click 'Submit'.
+4. In the User Activity page you will see all adventures from every user.
+Here you can click more details and "like" an adventure.
-5. Find the feedback history by clicking 'Admin View' on the home page.
+5. In the Park Search page you can select a state from the dropdown to initiate your search.
+In return you will get a list of all the national parks in that state.
+You can click more details, and if you like that park you can add it directly to your bucket list as a new future adventure.

 ## Technologies used

-Prime stack -
-- Index.html
+* React.js
+* Redux-Sagas
+* Material UI
-- CSS
+* CSS
-- JavaScript
+* Moment.js
-- Node.js
+* Node.js
-- React.js
-- Redux.js
-- Express
+* Express
-- PostgreSQL
+* PostgreSQL
+* National Park Search API

 ## Acknowledgement

 Thanks to [Prime Digital Academy](https://www.primeacademy.io) who equipped and helped me to make this application a reality.
 Also huge thanks to my cohort Rabin and my family!

 ## Support

-If you have suggestions or issues, please email me at Hansolo6283@gmail.com
+If you have suggestions or issues, please email me at hansjaccola@gmail.com